March 17th, 2026 Democratic Primaries

 Why we endorse the independent democratic challengers?

-The conventional wisdom suggests that under-resourced candidates don’t have a “chance in hell” of being elected.
-For us it already feels like we are “in hell”, and we need fighters, not billionaire sponsored bench warmers to represent us.
+The conventional wisdom suggests that under-resourced candidates don’t have a “chance in hell” of being elected, but at this time we need fighters, not corporate sponsored bench warmers to represent us.
 We need our local, state and federal elected representatives to be free from corporate, billionaire ownership, and for that they need to run truly grass-roots campaigns, which is insanely hard.
-The primary reason why we have establishment Democrats telling us over and over again, what we can’t have, is the MONEY in POLITICS.
-This is why we are backing only independent progressive democratic challengers who are NOT TAKING ANY CORPORATE/PAC MONEY, so that they have a fighting chance of representing PEOPLE over PROFITS when they are in office.
+The primary reason why we have establishment telling us over and over again, what we can’t have, is the MONEY in POLITICS.
+This is why we are looking for independent progressive democratic challengers who are NOT TAKING ANY CORPORATE/PAC MONEY, so that they have a fighting chance of representing PEOPLE over PROFITS when they are in office.
 As we’ve seen in NYC Mayoral race and right here in Chicago with our own 2023 Mayoral race, when we fight, we win!
 We have a scrappy progressive coalition that keeps fighting for basic dignity of every Chicagoan.
-Read more about each of the endorsed candidates in the next section.

-What questions we ask about each candidate to assess if we have the same shared progressive values?
+What questions we ASK ABOUT each candidate to assess if we have the same shared values of integrated, equitable, and just future for Chicago?
 They have to stand for:

 Abolishing ICE